 I tested the installation on both SD and SATA and noticed the SD being noticeably slower, and not necessarily due to the SD card as the card I used was a high-speed (90MB+) 32GB SDXC card.
 So I decided on sacrificing a SATA SSD (which I would replace later on with a smaller mSATA SSD) to use in the APU.

-I tried following various tutorials dedicated for installing both pfSense and OPNsense, however they didn’t quite work on the APU (or in my case), so I tried a personal method which worked successfully.
+I tried following various tutorials dedicated for installing both pfSense and OPNsense, however they didn’t quite work on the APU (or in my case), so I combined them into a personal monstrous procedure which worked successfully.

 - SATA/mSATA SSD, SD card or USB stick to install OPNSense onto; I installed to both SATA SSD and SD card with this method